ktiurev/plaquette/docs/qec_tutorials/decoding/decoding.rst

     C E \lvert \psi \rangle = C E g_i \lvert \psi \rangle = g_i (CE \lvert \psi \rangle) \quad \forall i

-In this way, we can be sure that an error-afflicted state is once again a stabilized state.
+In this way, we can be sure that an error-afflicted state is once again a stabilizer state.
 Suppose that the error commutes with the :math:`i`-th stabilizer, then the correction must also commute with that same stabilizer: